zkLinkProtocol/zklink-intent-url/docs/develop.md

 - The `tokens` field is a list of tokens that should be prepared in target.
 You can think of this field as describing the prerequisites for initiating a transaction.
 The frontend will automatically search and perform cross-chain transactions to meet the prerequisites on your target chain.
 Then, it starts to send the transaction.

 ### 3. Switch `env`
 We offer two environment variables, `dev` and `prod`, that allow you to configure contract addresses or settings for both environments.
 The env variable for the dev branch is set to `dev`, while the env variable for the main branch is set to `prod`.
-In the dev branch, you can test with the Sepolia network's intent URL, and once the code is merged into the main branch, it will read the mainnet network's contract configurations.
+In the dev branch, you can test with the Sepolia network's magicLink, and once the code is merged into the main branch, it will read the mainnet network's contract configurations.

 Here's how you can implement this: